AFigiel/Simple-Twitch-Bot/README.md

 # Simple Twitch Bot
- A simple python Twitch Bot
+ A simple python Twitch Bot, made for the Raspberry Pi, using https://pimylifeup.com/raspberry-pi-twitch-bot/ as a guide.